Four Ways To Reduce and Avoid Estate Tax

 1. Transfers and Gifts

-- Marital transfers.
 Marital transfers are a way to avoid estate taxes when one spouse dies.
-If your spouse is a U.S. citizen, you can give them a tax-free lifetime gift of any amount.
-If your spouse is not a U.S. citizen, a gift tax kicks in for marital gifts totaling more than $164,000 (as of 2022).
-However, this tax exemption only has limited usefulness.
-When the surviving spouse dies, estate taxes must be paid on the entire taxable estate, including the assets that were earlier gifted to the surviving spouse.
-In other words, marital transfers are useful but ultimately a delay tactic in paying the estate tax bill.
+If your spouse is a citizen, you can give them a tax-free lifetime gift of any amount.
+If your spouse is not a U.S. citizen, a gift tax kicks in for marital gifts totaling more than $190,000 (as of 2025).

-- Gifts to family members.
-Every year, married couples can give away a certain amount in tax-free gifts to other people, including family members.
-The annual gift tax limit is currently $16,000 per person.
-So, a husband and wife could each give away $16,000 every year for a combined $32,000 in annual tax-free gifts.
-Through annual gifts, married couples can reduce the value of their taxable estate while benefiting their intended beneficiaries.
+Each year, you can give away a certain amount in tax-free gifts to others, including family members.
+The annual gift tax limit is currently $19,000 per donee (2025).
+A married couple could each give away $19,000 for a combined $38,000 in annual tax-free gifts.

-- Charitable donations.
-Charitable donations to organizations with 501(c)(3) tax status are tax deductible and excluded from your taxable estate.
+Charitable donations to organizations with 501(c)(3) tax status are tax-deductible and excluded from your taxable estate.
 Eligible organizations include nonprofit educational institutions, religious organizations, public recreation facilities and parks, and nonprofit organizations such as the Red Cross.

 2. Trusts

-There are a few popular types of trusts, each with unique tax benefits:
+There are a few common types of trusts that come with unique tax benefits:

 Marital Trusts